huggingface/hub-docs/datasetcard.md

 #       ...
 # ```

 # Optional.
-If you want your dataset to be protected behind a gate that users have to accept to access the dataset:
+If you want your dataset to be protected behind a gate that users have to accept to access the dataset.
+More info at https://huggingface.co/docs/hub/datasets-gated
 extra_gated_fields:
 - {field_name_0}: {field_type_0}  # Example: Name: text
 - {field_name_1}: {field_type_1}  # Example: Affiliation: text